FrazShabbir/FrazShabbir/README.md

 - Ezifolio Where you can create your portfolio website in just 5 minutes upload your career and education  details https://ezifolio.com/
 - I am going to launch A healthportal for Pakistan Hospitals Currently working on this project in my free time.
 - 🔭 I’m currently working in Laravel, Python Django.
-- 🌱 I’m currently learning New Sklls and Practicing Cloud
+- 🌱 I’m currently learning New Skills and Practicing Cloud
-- 🤔 I’m looking for help with What I dont Know
 - 💬 Ask me about Servers, Linux, Frontend and Backend.
 - 📫 You can reach me: fraz.shabbir54@gmail.com
 - --------------------OR--------------------